Global Initiative against Transnational Organized Crime

 The Global Initiative against Transnational Organized Crime is a network of prominent law enforcement, governance and development practitioners who are dedicated to seeking new and innovative strategies and responses to organized crime.
 For more visit the website.

-Institute for Safety, Governance and Criminology, University of Cape Town
+Centre of Criminology, University of Cape Town

 University of Cape Town